 aWIPS Profiles

-The following table shows the supported devices for aWIPS profile configuration for various versions of Catalyst Center:
+This table lists the supported devices for aWIPS profile configuration for various versions of Catalyst Center:

 • Cisco Catalyst 9800 Series Wireless Controller